 Additionally, we offer adjustable amounts of time that a call can dial for, but not an adjustable number of rings.
-The number of rings relies on many factors outside of our control, such as the brand of phone and the carrier of the destination number.
+The number of rings relies on many factors outside of our control, such as the brand of phone and the destination number's carrier.

 Prevent voicemails and automated systems from answering a call.

-If you are using a Dial, Simulcall, Round Robin, or Voicemail step, it is strongly recommended that you utilize this setting, which is a checkbox presented in each of these steps in the Call Flow Builder.
+If you are using a Dial, Simulcall, Round Robin, or Voicemail step, we strongly recommended that you use this setting, which is a checkbox presented in each of these steps in the Call Flow Builder.

-This step tells external voicemails and any other systems that may answer automatically to stand back, as they would interrupt the routing you've created in CallRail.
+This step prevents external voicemails and any other systems from automatically answering a call, as they would interrupt the routing you've created in CallRail.

-For instance, if you are using a Dial step and have a Voicemail step ending the Call Flow, if this option is not turned on, the voicemail attached to your destination number would count on our end as the call having been answered and the caller would not reach your call flow's Voicemail step.
+For instance, if this option is not turned on and you are using a Dial step with a Voicemail step ending the call flow, the voicemail attached to your destination number would count on our end as the call being answered and the caller would not reach your Voicemail step.

-Similarly, on a Simulcall or Round Robin, if this option is off and one of the multiple destination numbers attached declines the call or has their personal voicemail take the call, all other numbers in the Simulcall/Round Robin will stop ringing, as CallRail will see the call as having been answered.
+Similarly, on a Simulcall or Round Robin, if this option is turned off and one of the multiple destination numbers attached declines the call or has their personal voicemail take the call, all other numbers in the Simulcall or Round Robin will stop ringing, as CallRail will see the call as having been answered.

 While this option is often necessary, it does require the person answering the phone to press 1 to connect.
-If this functionality is causing issues regarding answering calls, please reach out to our Support team.
+If this functionality is causing issues, please reach out to our Support team.